Katzenclub/2dgame/README.md

 ```

 # Generating Doxygen Documentation
+### More or less up to date Documentation is hosted [here](https://thecamoc.synology.me:4489/) since compiling manually is not possible on MacOS and is not very fun on Linux
 ## Installing Doxygen and dependencies
 ### Debian
 Since the version on the Debian repository is too old it needs to be compiled manually